Download PDF: CandDH_Dec2018.pdf

 Bus Electrical Interfaces and I/O

-Cubesat class spacecraft continue to utilize those interfaces that are commonly used in the microcontroller or embedded systems world.
+CubeSat class spacecraft continue to use interfaces that are common in the microcontroller or embedded systems world.
 Highly integrated systems, especially SoC, FPGA and ASICs, will typically provide several interfaces to accommodate a wide range of users and to ease the task of interfacing with peripheral devices and other controllers.
 Some of the most common interfaces are listed below with a brief description:

 - Serial Communication Interfaces (SCI): RS-232, RS-422, RS-485 etc.